Is a Correction Looming Ahead for Waste Management Inc. (WM)

-Waste Management Inc. (NYSE:WM) went down by -0.45% from its latest closing price compared to the recent 1-year high of $168.04.
-The company’s stock price has collected -0.58% of loss in the last five trading sessions.
-Press Release reported 6 hours ago that WM Announces Plan for Double-Digit Increase in its Dividend Rate and Authorization for up to $1.5 Billion in Share Repurchases
+Waste Management Inc. (NYSE:WM) went down by -0.03% from its latest closing price compared to the recent 1-year high of $168.04.
+The company’s stock price has collected -0.61% of loss in the last five trading sessions.
+Press Release reported on 12/09/21 that WM Announces Plan for Double-Digit Increase in its Dividend Rate and Authorization for up to $1.5 Billion in Share Repurchases

 Is It Worth Investing in Waste Management Inc. (NYSE :WM) Right Now?